google/GoogleUtilities/README.md

 ## Development

-To develop Firebase software in this repository, ensure that you have at least the following software:
+To develop in this repository, ensure that you have at least the following software:

   * Xcode 12.0 (or later)
   * CocoaPods 1.10.0 (or later)